ewpratten/ewpratten.com/content/blog/2019-09-04-wrong-python.md

 ---
 layout: page
-title:  "Doing Python OOP the wrong way"
+title: Doing Python OOP the wrong way
-description: "In the name of science!"
+description: In the name of science!
 date: 2019-09-07
 tags: project random
-aliases: [/blog/2019/09/07/wrong-python]
+aliases:
+- /blog/2019/09/07/wrong-python
+- /blog/wrong-python
 ---

 If you know me, you probably know of the many weird things I do with python.
 Most recent of which being this [FizzBuzz](https://en.wikipedia.org/wiki/Fizz_buzz) implementation in one line of python code: